 bishops and even imprisoned the pope.

-power plays that the imperial court became famous
+power plays that the imperial court became famous for.

-preexistence.

-It declared "anathema to Origen ... and to whomsoever
+It declared "anathema to Origen ... and to whomsoever there

-local council at Constantinople ratified the edict, which
+A local council at Constantinople ratified the edict, which

-Council of the Church to discuss the
+Council of the Church to discuss the controversy over the

-writings of three theologians whose views bordered on the heretical.
+three theologians whose views bordered on the heretical.
 Justinian

 to oblige him.